Hues and Cues

 Description

-For example, if their chosen colour was a light shade of blue, they cannot say “Blue”.
-Neither can they say a clue regarding direction, such the number of the column it’s in, or the area of the board it resides.
-Neither can they use a clue word of an object within the room!
-But they could, in this example, say something like “sky”.
-Then, in clockwise player order, each player places their pawn onto a single square, onto a colour.
+If their chosen colour was a light shade of blue, they cannot say “Blue”.
+Neither can they say a clue regarding the location of the colour Then, each player places their pawn onto a single square, onto a colour.
 Colours are first-come, first served.

 Age: 8+